 - de eo, quod credunt, quia femine(ae) lunam comende(n)t, quod possint corda hominum tollere iuxta paganos, ‘of this, which they believe, that women command the moon, so they can take out people’s heart according to the pagans’

 Practice number 23 is the one about grooves or ditches, often translated as furrows.
-Since the index is very general, it is difficult or impossible to really understand what the superstitious rituals actually did look like, and what their purpose was.
-Nevertheless, it gives us a rare insight into some of the pre-Christian practices of the Saxons and the Frisians during the Early Middle Ages.
+Since the Indiculus is very general, it is difficult or impossible to really understand what the superstitious rituals actually did look like, and what their purpose was.
+Nevertheless, it gives us a rare insight into some of the pre-Christian practices of the Saxons and the Frisians in the Early Middle Ages.

-Although not in the terp region, the practice of grooves in ritual practices has been found in a clay mound at present-day town of Katwijk in province Noord Holland as well.
+Although not in the terp region, the practice of grooves in ritual practices has been found in a clay mound at present-day town of Katwijk in province Zuid Holland as well.
 This terp was actually a burial ground, more or less during the Roman Period.
-Here circular grooves have been excavated, encircling cremation graves.
-The cemetry of Oosterbeintum in province Friesland also has circular ditches.
-From other burial grounds from the Iron Age in the Netherlands we know that these burial grounds were considered transitional places between earth and the world of spirits.
-The grounds were often encircled by furrows.
-More in general, Late Bronze Age interments often in an urn, where placed in a pit surrounded by a circular or oblong ring-ditch (Waterbolk, 1977).
+Here, circular grooves encircling cremation graves have been excavated.
+The cemetery of the village of Oosterbeintum in province Friesland also has circular ditches.
+From other burial grounds from the Iron Age in the Netherlands we know that these grounds were considered transitional places between earth and the world of spirits.
+The burial grounds were often encircled by furrows.
+More in general, Late Bronze Age interments, often in an urn, where placed in a pit surrounded by a circular or oblong ring-ditch (Waterbolk 1977).

-After reading all of the above, from human skull cups and amulets, to inhumations under house floors, bones placed in grooves and the Indicules, we leave it now to your own imagination what the world and people looked like from the Roman Period to the Early Middle Ages.
-Knowing, of course, a lot had changed between these two eras.
+After reading all of the above, from human skull cups and amulets hanging around necks, to inhumations under house floors, bones placed in grooves, the Indicules, and mystical stones, we leave it now to the reader’s own imagination what the world and people looked like from the Roman period to the Early Middle Ages.
+Knowing, of course, (a) lot had changed between these two eras.

-Note: The Roman gods (as mentioned in the pagan practices number 8 and 20 of the indiculus) Jupiter and Mercury were replaced in the Germanic religion by respectively Donar/Thor and Wodan/Odin.
-After christianization, these gods were replaced by respectively the apostle Saint Peter and the archangel Michael.
+Note 1 – The Roman gods Jupiter and Mercury, as mentioned in the pagan practices number 8 and 20 of the indiculus, were replaced in the Germanic religion by respectively Donar/ Thor and Wodan/ Odin.
+After Christianization, these gods were replaced yet again, this time by respectively the apostle Saint Peter and Archangel Michael.

 - Eijnatten, van J. & Lieburg, van F., Nederlandse religiegeschiedenis (2006)